A Country Music

 Both: ♪And I don't know how I can do without, I just need you now♪

 - Early-Installment Weirdness: Their first album had a lot more of a rock edge, and far less emphasis on string sections, compared to their later work.
-Golden seems to be moving back in that direction, though.
+Their work from "Compass" onward seems to be suggesting a move further back to a more uptempo sound.

 - Follow the Leader: Likely what inspired Charles' brother Josh, who is mainly a pop singer, to put out a country album in 2011.